 For corporations using the Assumed Par Value Method, the minimum tax is $400.
 The tax rate using this method is $400 per $1,000,000 (or part thereof) of assumed par value capital, with a maximum annual tax of $200,000.

-The Delaware Division of Corporations provides additional information on calculating the tax due, including an annual franchise tax calculator that helps estimate what a corporation may owe using either the Authorized Shares method or Assumed Par Value method.
+The Delaware Division of Corporations provides additional information on calculating the tax due, including an annual franchise tax calculator that helps estimate a corporation’s Delaware franchise tax fee using either the Authorized Shares method or the Assumed Par Value method.
 While a 2021 calculator is not posted on the Delaware Secretary of State site, we have confirmed that the 2018 calculator can be used for the 2021 tax year.